harta55/EnTAP/docs/source/installation.rst

     make install

 This will complete the installation process.
-Continue on to Basic Usage!
+You are ready to start using EnTAP!